CWSites/TicTacToe/README.md

 Friendly game of tic-tac-toe utilizing React Native & modern features of React (hooks)

+### To start run the following commands

+- `cd TicTacToe`
+- `npx react-native start`
+- `npx react-native run-ios`

 ## Acceptance Criteria

 - [x] Allow 2 players to play tic tac toe (Follow the rules of tic-tac-toe)
 - [x] Have a 3x3 grid on which the players can play
 - [x] Allow the players to take turns marking spaces on the 3x3 grid
-- [ ] Recognize when a player has won and declare that player as victorious
+- [x] Recognize when a player has won and declare that player as victorious
 - [ ] Allow the user to start a new game

 ## Game Rules